BHFock/git-cl/SECURITY.md

 While it's not security-critical software, care has been taken to avoid common footguns and insecure patterns.
 If something looks off — even if you're not sure — feel free to reach out.

-Thanks for helping keep things safe and clean!
+Thanks for helping keep [git-cl](https://github.com/BHFock/git-cl) safe and clean!